 Book a free demo

-Europe contributes mainly to the ABUS market due to factors like increased awareness regarding advanced breast imaging options and the consequent rise in demand for improved procedures with better patient outcomes.
+Europe contributes significantly to the ABUS market due to factors such as increased awareness of advanced breast imaging options and the consequent rise in demand for improved procedures with better patient outcomes.

 Limited Awareness and Training Requirements of Healthcare Workers is Limiting the Product Adoption

-Besides the limited awareness, lack of knowledge on the part of physicians and patients is said to be another aspect restricting market growth.
+Besides the limited awareness, the lack of knowledge on the part of physicians and patients is said to be another aspect restricting market growth.
 Large numbers of general practitioners and gynecologists remain unaware of the benefits of ABUS for dense breast tissue screening, and so continue to rely solely on mammography.

 Patients, too, lack knowledge about other options for breast imaging and hence do not demand ABUS-based screening.
-Factors like these lead to poor consolidation of ABUS technology, especially in the developing regions, where there is little training and awareness initiated with respect to the ABUS technology.
+Factors like these lead to poor consolidation of ABUS technology, especially in developing regions, where there is little training and awareness initiated with respect to ABUS technology.
 Unless these constraints are addressed through training, awareness campaigns, and collaboration in academics, the full potential of ABUS for breast cancer detection and diagnosis will remain unlocked.

-A significant market opportunity for the Automated Breast Ultrasound Systems (ABUS) market lies in its ability to advance early breast cancer detection
+A significant market opportunity for the Automated Breast Ultrasound Systems (ABUS) market lies in its ability to advance early breast cancer detection.

 ABUS, among other things, identifies smaller, earlier-stage lesions that could otherwise have been missed, providing earlier intervention and better patient outcomes.